Juggernaut102/tp/docs/UserGuide.md

 <box type="tip" seamless>

 **Tip for student names with special characters:**
-* Special characters such as `/` are not supported for names of students, as they may potentially interfere with the command line syntax
+* Special characters such as `-` and `/` are not supported for names of students, as they may potentially interfere with the command line syntax
 * For example, if you have a student whose name is "Raj S/O Muthu", consider abbreviating "S/O" to "SO" instead